 Every December, design lovers wait with bated breath to find out what shade Pantone will select as its Color of the Year.
 After months of every paint brand under the sun releasing their own Color of the Year predictions, the color experts at Pantone finally reveal their choice just a few weeks before the new year starts.
-But this time around, they're turning the process on its head.
+But this time around, they turned the process on its head.

 The selection of two independent colors highlights how different elements come together to express a message of strength and hopefulness that is both enduring and uplifting, conveying the idea that it’s not about one color or one person, it’s about more than one.

-The two colors are PANTONE 17-5104 Ultimate Gray ad PANTONE 13-0647 Illuminating.
+The two colors are PANTONE 17-5104 Ultimate Gray and PANTONE 13-0647 Illuminating.
 According to Pantone, Ultimate Gray is "emblematic of solid and dependable elements which are everlasting and provide a firm foundation," while Illuminating is "a bright and cheerful yellow sparkling with vivacity, a warming yellow shade imbued with solar power."

-"The union of an enduring Ultimate Gray with the vibrant yellow Illuminating expresses a message of positivity supported by fortitude," says Leatrice Eiseman, executive director of the Pantone Color Institute.
-"Practical and rock solid but at the same time warming and optimistic, this is a color combination that gives us resilience and hope.
+"The union of an enduring Ultimate Gray with the vibrant yellow Illuminating expresses a message of positivity supported by fortitude," says Leatrice Eiseman, Executive Director of the Pantone Color Institute.
+"Practical and rock-solid but at the same time warming and optimistic, this is a color combination that gives us resilience and hope.
 We need to feel encouraged and uplifted; this is essential to the human spirit."

 Choosing a grounding gray shade paired with a bright cheery yellow conveys "a message of strength and hopefulness that is both enduring and uplifting," according to Pantone.